dvavasour/Learning_Notes/DVA-C01/README.md

 - Security group is allocated to the function
 - Put connect strings in the function

+There's a package size limit.
+Get round this using layers, a `.zip` file containing extra stuff.

 ## API Gateway
 10,000 requests per second, 5,000 concurrent requests *per region*
 Default cacheing is 300 seconds